megurte/WhichMount/README.md

 * **Mount ID**: Shows game data mount id.
 * **Show Obtainable**: Indicates whether it is currently possible to obtain this mount in the game.
 * **Show Number of Seats**: Displays the number of people that can ride the mount.
+* **Has unique actions**: Shows if mount has uniq actions or not.
+* **Has unique BGM**: Shows if mount has own music or not.

+!Experimental link available only to voluntary testing the plugin to improve it.
+After dalamud's community uproval plugin will be available only in dalamud launcher!

 To Install the plugin itself use raw json as experimental link
 * `https://raw.githubusercontent.com/megurte/DalamudCustomRepos/main/WhichMount.json`